 1. Know exactly what you want before you hire me.
 One client wanted me to tell the story of how she climbed the corporate ladder in a male-dominated field.
-A few weeks later, she decided she wanted her story to sound as if she were sitting around the table with her grandchildren, reminiscing and giving advice.
+A few weeks later, she decided she wanted her story to sound as if she were sitting around the table with her grandchildren giving advice.

 Both of these are fine, of course, but they are very different.
 Know what you want your story to achieve, and who it’s for, before you hire a writer.